 Roy Burgess, my favorite Texan I never actually met, may not have been the first to ask it, but I love the binary simplicity of this question as a guiding principle.
 Basically, if it’s worth doing, it’s worth doing right.
 I have a passionate attachment to “doing it right,” which has served me well in a fast-moving industry that doesn’t allow much room for error.

-Over the last several years, my focus has been on digital project management, implementation and QA.
-It’s felt like the culmination of everything I’d done before.
+Over the last several years, my focus has been on quality assurance processes/implementation, testing and digital project management.
+It’s felt like the culmination of everything I’d done—and learned—before.

 I bring to it an understanding and sensitivity to communication design from my art director days; the discipline and rigorous attention to detail honed by a decade in the production trenches; a life-long, problem-solving nature; and finally, the curiosity and relentless drive to follow technology into the future.

-In my QA engineer capacity, I go beyond the test-driven, check-box routine, keeping my eyes fresh for over-looked UX and functionality issues, embracing a behavior-driven approach and an integrated, embedded QA strategy.
+As a QA engineer, I go beyond the check-box routine, keeping my eyes fresh for over-looked UX and functionality issues, embracing a behavior-driven approach and an integrated, embedded QA strategy.

-To peruse my design projects, most of which I took from concept thru file prep and production release, please follow this link.
-To check out the projects I helped bring to fruition while at the helm of a production studio, go to this page.
+For my design projects, most of which I took from concept thru file prep and production release, please go here.
+For projects I helped bring to fruition while at the helm of a production studio, go to this page.
 Last but not least, to see some of the projects I’ve shepherded thru digital production as technical PM and/or QA engineer, please click here.